Striking images can be found here, the zone between the plains and mountains where dramatic red spires and outcrops collide with rich green flora.

 - Tall grass prairie butterfly community

-In 1991, the Conservancy signed a 99-year conservation lease, giving it exclusive right to manage 1,080 acres of state land.
-Since then, the Conservancy has acquired another 541 acres, bringing the entire Aiken Canyon Preserve to 1,621 acres.
+In 1991, TNC signed a 99-year conservation lease, giving it exclusive right to manage 1,080 acres of state land.
+Since then, TNC has acquired another 541 acres, bringing the entire Aiken Canyon Preserve to 1,621 acres.

-Given its proximity to Colorado Springs, the preserve is a strategic location for engaging the public in the Conservancy's mission.
-An innovative straw-bale Field Station doubles as an educational facility for visitors and students.
+Given its proximity to Colorado Springs, the preserve is a strategic location for engaging the public in TNC's mission.

 We recently revised our management plan.
 We will more actively engage our neighbors and key public partners in conservation action in the landscape.
 Volunteers and researchers assist us with: